-A few months ago, I shared my first attempt at making soap with you.
-My lovely Honey and Oatmeal Soap was so lovely that I decided to have a go at making a coconut soap because as the weather get’s warmer, coconut is definitely one of my favourite scents.
+A while ago now, I shared my first attempt at making soap with you.
+My lovely Honey and Oatmeal Soap was so lovely that I decided to have a go at making a coconut soap because as the weather gets warmer, coconut is definitely one of my favourite scents.

 I always thought that making your own soap was quite a long process and I’m petty sure that the traditional way involves something that requires gloves and a facemask which put me off having a go myself so I’ve never looked into it too much.
 But then I discovered something called ‘Melt and Pour Soap Base‘ which is amazing and is basically just as it sounds – you melt it and then you pour it (adding some extra ingredients in between of course).

 I bought my soap moulds for under £2.00 from Amazon because I wanted traditional soap shaped moulds for my adventures in soap making.
 Any silicone moulds would do though and actually when I get around to sharing more soap-making posts, you’ll see that I have some pretty flowery shaped moulds that I’ve used too.

 How to make homemade Coconut Soap